 On January 12, 2000, we issued \$10,000,000 in principal amount of 12% Series No. 1 Senior Notes to an institutional investor.
 The Senior Notes are unsecured obligations of the Company but are guaranteed by Triarc, a shareholder of the Company.
 Triarc beneficially owns approximately 8.4% of the outstanding common stock of the Company.
 In connection with the issuance of the Senior Notes, the Company issued warrants to the institutional investor and Triarc to acquire up to 428,571 and 100,000 shares, respectively, of the Company's common stock of at an exercise price of \$0.01 per share.
 Each of the warrant agreements pursuant to which the foregoing warrants were issued contains anti-dilution provisions.
 In addition, the Company paid a fee to Triarc in the amount of \$200,000 in consideration of Triarc's guarantee of this indebtedness.
 The Company engaged an independent valuation firm to determine the allocation of the \$10,000,000 principal amount between the Senior Notes and the warrants.
 The results of the valuation valued the warrants at approximately \$3.05 per share.
 This valuation of \$3.05 per share results in the warrants being included as a component of stockholders' equity in the amount of \$1,611,000 with the same amount recorded as a reduction of the \$10,000,000 note payable.
 This debt discount is being amortized as interest expense over the five-year exercise period of the warrants resulting in a remaining debt discount balance of \$1,516,000 and \$1,373,000 at December 31, 2000 and 2001, respectively.
 In addition, the Senior Notes require semi-annual interest payments each January 15 and July 15 except that during the first two years the Senior Notes are outstanding the interest may be repaid in kind at the Company management's option through issuance of additional 12% Senior Notes due July 1, 2005.
-For the interest payment that was due in July 2000 we issued a 12% Payment-in-Kind Note in the amount of \$613,000.
-Two additional 12% Payment-in-Kind Notes in the aggregate amount of \$1,308,000 were issued in 20 indebtedness at Note 14 to the consolidated financial statements.
+For the interest payment that was due in July 2000 we issued a 12% Payment-in-Kind Note in the amount of \$1,308,000 were issued in 2001 for the interest payment then due.
+See discussion regarding the reduction i